ernest19/UKPACT_GEE_TRAINING/README.md

 ## Objectives

-The main objective is to train GIS and Remote Sensing Experts on the SCAFS project in the basics of satellite image processing in the [Google Earth Engine (GEE)](https://earthengine.google.com/) Environment by leveraging on the Google Earth high-resolution imagery and the GEE cloud-based data processing capacities for land use mapping, spatiotemporal analysis on forest monitoring and cartographic visualization.
+The main objective is to train GIS and Remote Sensing Experts  in the basics of satellite image processing in the [Google Earth Engine (GEE)](https://earthengine.google.com/) Environment by leveraging on the Google Earth high-resolution imagery and the GEE cloud-based data processing capacities for land use mapping, spatiotemporal analysis on forest monitoring and cartographic visualization.

-1. Introduce the Continuous Change Detection and Classification (CCDC) model
-2. Work through application examples
-3. Facilitate a dissemination workshop on the map outputs

 ## Sign-up for Google Earth Engine